ruuda/sempervivum/README.md

 ## Building

-Sempervivum is written in Haskell and builds with [Stack][stack].
+The server written in Haskell and builds with [Stack][stack].
+The client is written in PureScript and builds with [psc-package][psc-package].
 You can set up a local development environment with all dependencies with [Nix][nix].

+    # Enter a shell with development dependencies available.
-    nix run --command stack build
+    nix run --command $SHELL

+    # Build the client-side code.
+    make -C app

+    # Build and start the server.
+    stack build
-    nix run --command stack exec sempervivum
+    stack exec sempervivum

 ## Future work